 9. Grand Naniloa Hotel Hilo DoubleTree, Big Island

 For just 50,000 Hilton points per night, you can stay at the rebranded Grand Naniloa Hotel Hilo DoubleTree, a really nice modern hotel, in a room with a view of Hilo Bay.
 Why stay here?
 To see the Volcanoes National Park, you are just 30 miles away.
 Since Hilton waives resort fees on award stays, if you book this stay on Hilton Honors points, even parking is free because it is usually included in that fee at the Grand Naniloa.

-We love this hotel because it is has a 9-hole golf course on-site and is ocean-front with lovely lawns and a pool that leads down to the rocky bay.
+We love this hotel because it has a 9-hole golf course on-site and is ocean-front with lovely lawns and a pool that leads down to the rocky bay.

 Embassy Suites by Hilton Oahu Kapolei

 Probably the cheapest Hilton hotel in Hawaii is Embassy Suites by Hilton Oahu Kapolei in West Oahu.
-Find them a mile from Wet ‘n’ Wild Hawaii, and 20 minutes from Pearl Harbor.
+Find them a mile from Wet ‘n’ Wild Hawaii and 20 minutes from Pearl Harbor.
 They offer a free shuttle to White Plains Beach and other area beaches.

-Alternatively, soak up the sun by the outdoor pool, complete with waterfall and whirlpool.
+Alternatively, soak up the sun by the outdoor pool, complete with a waterfall and whirlpool.
 They have two restaurants and serve a complimentary reception and free cooked-to-order breakfast daily.
 At under $200 USD per night, it’s hard to beat the price of this Hilton hotel.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.